ConPaaS-team/conpaas/docs/installation.rst

 ConPaaS on OpenStack
 =====================

-ConPaaS is capable of running over an OpenStack installation, including one deployed using DevStack.
-This section describes the process of configuring OpenStack to run ConPaaS.
+ConPaaS can be deployed over an OpenStack installation.
+This section describes the process of configuring the DevStack version of OpenStack to run ConPaaS.
 You can skip this section if you plan to deploy ConPaaS over Amazon Web Services or OpenNebula.

 In the rest of this section, the command-line examples assume that the user is authenticated and able to run OpenStack commands (such as ``nova list``) on the controller node.
-If this is not the case, please refer first to the OpenStack documentation available at http://docs.openstack.org/openstack-ops/content/lay_of_the_land.html.
+If this is not the case, please refer first to the OpenStack
+documentation:
+http://docs.openstack.org/openstack-ops/content/lay_of_the_land.html.

 Getting the OpenStack API access credentials